oracle-livelabs/oci/security-experience/getting-started/cloud-login.md

     ![Click Continue Single Sign-In](./images/cloud-login-tenant.png " ")

 3. Enter your Cloud Account credentials and click **Sign In**.
-For this step please use your user account called "Secops_XXX" where XXX is your training student number.
+For this step please use your user account called "Student\_Account\_XXX" where XXX is your training student number.
 All the account information should have been given to you when you entered the training room, if not please call a trainer to assist.

     ![Sign in](./images/oci-signin.png " ")